alexa/alexa-auto-sdk/platforms/android/modules/core/README.md

 }
 ```

-## Managing Runtime Properties with the Property Manager <a id ="managing-runtime-properties-with-the-property-manager"></a>
+## Managing Runtime Properties with the Property Manager

 Certain modules in the Auto SDK define constants (for example `FIRMWARE_VERSION` and `LOCALE`) that are used to get and set the values of runtime properties in the Engine.
 Changes to property values may also be initiated from the Alexa Voice Service (AVS).
 For example, the `TIMEZONE` property may be changed through AVS when the user changes the timezone setting in the Alexa Companion App.